 Status of this Document

 This is the Final Report containing final recommendations from the GNSO’s Expedited Policy Development Process (EPDP) on Specific Curative Rights Protections for International Governmental Organizations (IGOs).
-This Final Report has been prepared for the GNSO Council’s consideration of the recommendations contained in accordance with the ICANN Bylaws and the GNSO’s Policy Development Process Manual.
+This Final Report has been prepared for the GNSO Council’s consideration of the EPDP recommendations, in accordance with the ICANN Bylaws and the GNSO’s Policy Development Process Manual.

 Preamble

 This Final Report is part of broader work that has been undertaken by the ICANN community to facilitate the protection of IGO identifiers in the domain name system (DNS).
-The scope of work described in this report is limited to recommendations concerning a “curative” approach toward enforcement of IGO rights.
-This report describes the EPDP team’s deliberations and final recommendations on specific policy issues arising in cases where, following an initial decision in favor of an IGO in a proceeding under either the Uniform Domain Name Dispute Resolution Policy or the Uniform Rapid Suspension procedure, the losing registrant seeks a review of the merits of the case in court and the court declines to proceed on the basis of IGO privileges and immunities.
-Based on its review of all Public Comments received on this report, the EPDP team has now finalized its policy recommendations and submit its Final Report to the GNSO Council, in accordance with a Motion proposed and carried during the GNSO Council teleconference meeting on 23 January 2020.
+The scope of work described in this report is limited to the topics and considerations outlined by the GNSO Council in its instructions to the EPDP team, via a motion proposed and carried during the GNSO Council teleconference meeting on 23 January 2020.
+This report describes the EPDP team’s deliberations and sets out its final recommendations on specific policy issues arising in cases where, following an initial decision in favor of an IGO in a proceeding under either the Uniform Domain Name Dispute Resolution Policy or the Uniform Rapid Suspension procedure, the losing registrant seeks a review of the merits of the case in court and the court declines to proceed on the basis of IGO privileges and immunities.
+Following its review of all Public Comments received on its Initial Report, the EPDP team has finalized its policy recommendations and now submits this Final Report to the GNSO Council,.